 - Your contribution to Employees Provident Fund (EPF) (employers' contribution is not deductible).

-- Tuition fees for two children can be claimed upto R1.5 lakh.
+- Tuition fees for up to two children.
 However, any payment towards any development fees or donation to institutions is excluded.
-Also, aggregate deduction under 80C should not exceed the overall R1.5 lakh limit.
+Also, aggregate deduction under 80C should not exceed the overall Rs 1.5 lakh limit.

 - Investments in the senior citizens savings scheme

 - Savings in notified term deposits in scheduled banks with a minimum period of five years under the bank term deposit scheme, 2006.

 - Savings in post office time deposits with 5-year lock-in

 - National Savings Certificate, five-year government-backed security available at post offices

 - Investments in tax planning mutual funds, (ELSS)